Squid configuration directive ssl_bump

 NOTE: Mixing of allow/deny with the new action types is prohibited and will cause Squid to exit with a FATAL error.

-For older versions see the linked page above
+For older versions than 3.3 see the linked pages above

 |Default Value:||Become a TCP tunnel without decrypting proxied traffic.|